stoplightio/elements/CONTRIBUTING.md

 Before you start development, you have to install elements and its dependencies.

-Make sure you have [node](https://nodejs.org/en/) installed.
-We are predominantly using version 12.
-If you experience any issues, make sure to have this version installed.
-We recommened [nvm](https://github.com/nvm-sh/nvm) for managing different versions of node on your computer.
+Make sure you have [Node.js](https://nodejs.org/en/) version 16 or higher installed.
+We recommend [nvm](https://github.com/nvm-sh/nvm) for managing different versions of Node.js on your computer.

 For dependencies, we are using [yarn](https://yarnpkg.com/).
 Install it, following the [guideline](https://yarnpkg.com/getting-started/install).